The Hidden Meanings of Nature in Čiurlionis’ Paintings

 Whenever we come across beautiful scenery, we just want to stay there for a while and take in the view.
 Especially before cameras were in everyone’s pocket, you would stand for as long as you could so you could form a perfect mental image that you could access at any time and relive it.

 This feeling of wanting to stay and relive the past, while not knowing what the future holds could be what the artist tried to show here (sadly, no explanations of this painting were left).
-From the first glance, especially if you are far away, it seems like an old woman’s profile, looking at something on the horizon.
+At the first glance, especially if you are far away, it seems like an old woman’s profile, looking at something on the horizon.
 As you move closer, the mirage of an old woman’s face disappears and you see just a cliff by the sea.
 Knowing that the past and its legends, as well as travels, were very important to Čiurlionis, perhaps this is how he decided to combine the two: the old woman, representing everything that was, looking onward to the horizon and possible travels – the symbol of what will be.
 And the viewer stays in the present, taking in both of these views at once.

 If you look at the left half of the painting while squinting, what do you see?
 Chances are, you don’t see trees – you see people, royalty with crowns who came together to discuss an urgent matter.